Column chromatography: Low pressure liquid chromatography

-Column chromatography is an extremely time-consuming stage in any lab and can quickly become the bottleneck for any process lab.
-Many manufacturers like Biotage, Buchi, Interchim and Teledyne Isco have developed automated flash chromatography systems (typically referred to as LPLC, low pressure liquid chromatography, around 350–525 kPa) that minimize human involvement in the purification process.
-Automated systems will include components normally found on more expensive high performance liquid chromatography (HPLC) systems such as a gradient pump, sample injection ports, a UV detector and a fraction collector to collect the eluent.
-Typically these automated systems can separate samples from a few milligrams up to an industrial many kilogram scale and offer a much cheaper and quicker solution to doing multiple injections on prep-HPLC systems.
+Column chromatography takes a long time.
+Many manufacturers like Biotage, Buchi, Interchim and Teledyne Isco have developed automated flash chromatography systems that minimize human involvement in the purification process.

+Such systems are typically referred to as low pressure liquid chromatography (LPLC).
+They include components normally found on more expensive high pressure liquid chromatography (HPLC) systems such as a gradient pump, sample injection ports, a UV detector and a fraction collector to collect the eluent, but operating at a lower pressure (usually 350–525 kPa).
+Typically these automated systems can separate samples from a few milligrams up to an industrial many kilogram scale, and are cheaper and faster than doing multiple injections on preparative HPLC systems.